-Beyond what is described above as "Impacts Common to All Alternative," the impacts associated with Alternative 3 are described below.
+Beyond what is described above as "Impacts Common to All Alternatives," the impacts associated with Alternative 3 are described below.

 Under Alternative 3, selective landscape rehabilitation and preservation would incorporate moderate clearing of existing successional growth in the core historic zone; removal of post-Roosevelt-period specimen trees and plantings; preservation of engineering features; and the replacement of selected agricultural features such as fences and stiles.
-This would result in a considerably accurate rendering of the site's historic cultural landscape.
-Approximately 6.22 acres of woody vegetation would be removed in the historic core of the park.
+This would result in a considerably more accurate rendering of the site's historic cultural landscape.
+Approximately 6.22 acres of woody vegetation would be removed from the historic core of the park.
 The rehabilitation of the site's historic farm buildings would further contribute to the character of the historic setting.

 As in Alternative 2, the rehabilitation of the gardens would reintroduce a major feature of the historic cultural landscape.
 The cutting and vegetable garden was central to the management of the property and provided the family with fresh produce and cut flowers.
-It would better enable interpretion of how the working farm operated as a self- sustaining entity.
+It would better enable interpretation of how the working farm operated as a self-sustaining entity.
 The removal and relocation of commemorative park furnishings (e.g., the flagpole) would alleviate confusion and improve the overall sense of this historic place.

-Under Alternative 3, the segment of the Old Orchard service road located to the north of the parking area would be removed.
-This would enable the rehabilitation of a portion of the cultural landscape - particularly the replacement of missing segments of the orchard and gardens.
-The parking area and park pathways also would be resurfaced using materials more compatible with the site's historic character.
+The parking area and park pathways also would be resurfaced using materials more compatible with the site's historic character further benefiting the site's cultural landscape.
 The material should be similar in color and texture to the original material but should also be selected with consideration for its maintenance requirements and its ability to meet accessibility requirements.